ginostoian/bhs-2/docs/AGING_SYSTEM.md

 The lead aging system tracks how many days have passed since the last contact with each lead.
 This helps identify leads that need follow-up and ensures no leads fall through the cracks.

+**New Feature**: The aging system now supports pausing the aging timer for specific leads.
+This is useful for leads that have asked to be contacted in a few months, or for leads that are temporarily on hold.
+See [AGING_PAUSE_FEATURE.md](./AGING_PAUSE_FEATURE.md) for details.

 ## How It Works

 ### Aging Calculation